ryan-mcclue/unsw/gens4015/final-project.md

     Improvements in multiple feedback loop systems to create agents that have a centre of gravity that changes as they move.
   * Advancements in artificial intelligence have allowed for agents to learn and adapt to complex and unpredictable situations.
     An increase in speed of machine learning algorithms used greatly decreases the time taken for an agent to make an informed decision.
-  * Advancements in bio-engineering have allowed for the ability to grow artificial organs.
-    Stem cells can be grown on scaffolds specific to the particular organ desired.

 In conclusion, it's evident that in *The Forever War*, *Ad Astra* and *Blade Runner*, the 21st century definition of what it means to be human is questioned.